 Around 85–90% of people who develop COPD smoke, but people who don't smoke can also develop the condition from exposure to other lung irritants.

-In fact, according to the National Institutes of Health (NIH), 1 in 6 people with COPD have never smoked.
+In fact, according to the National Institutes of Health (NIH),

 One 2015 study compared cases of COPD in 5,176 people, aged 40 or older, who did and did not smoke.
 People who didn't smoke made up 47% of the cohort, and 10% of those had COPD.

 The researchers saw that COPD affected women who did not smoke more than men who did not smoke.
 Around 70% of those who didn't smoke but had COPD were women.